oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 `getParameterByName()` is a helper function that will parse the `Auth Code` and OAuth `State` from the query string.

-`window.opener.postMessage()` sends the `State` and `Auth Code` to the parent window’s event listener so that it can send them back to a callback function in the WebGL’s C#.
+`window.opener.postMessage()` sends the `State` and `Auth Code` to the parent window's event listener so that it can send them back to a callback function in the WebGL's C#.

 Finally, the popup window is closed, putting the player back on the parent page where the WebGL object is waiting for authentication to complete.

-With the browser portion of the project complete, the next step is to create the OAuth code in Unity that will be called by the `Sign In` button’s on click event.
+With the browser portion of the project complete, the next step is to create the OAuth code in Unity that will be called by the `Sign In` button's on click event.

 > Note: Now that customizations have been made to `index.html`, it will need to be backed up and replaced every time the project is built because Unity will overwrite it each time.